-Brooke Shields Shares Rare Wedding Photo To Celebrate Anniversary Milestone
+Brooke Shields Shares Rare Wedding Photo To Celebrate 19th Anniversary

 “OMG this photo is stunning!” stated a fourth fan.

-The couple is parents to two daughters: Rowan Francis and Grier Hammond.
-They met on the set of the sitcom Suddenly Susan.
-The marriage was the second for Brooke, who had her vows to tennis star Andre Agassi annulled in 1999 reported ABC News.
+The couple met on the set of the sitcom Suddenly Susan and are parents to two daughters — Rowan Francis and Grier Hammond.
+The marriage was the second for Brooke, who had her vows to tennis star Andre Agassi annulled in 1999, as reported by ABC News.

-The couple staged a ceremony in April of the same year on Catalina Island in Southern California, to throw off paparazzi and Brooke’s former harasser, a New Jersey accountant named Mark Bailey reported ABC News.
+Brooke and Chris staged a fake ceremony in April of 2001 (before marrying for real the following month) on Catalina Island in Southern California, to throw off paparazzi and Brooke’s former harasser, a New Jersey accountant named Mark Bailey, reported ABC News.
 He had stalked the actress for almost 15 years from the time she was a student at Princeton University.
-In 2000, Mark was ordered to stay away from the actress for a period of ten years by a judge.
+In 2000, Mark was ordered by a judge to stay away from Brooke for a period of 10 years.